-Through the use of shadow and light, the heroes captured emerge and retreat along the walls with an invitation to not only touch the images, which seem to fade in and out of focus, but also to feel the spirit that something profound happened in this place.
+The artist liked the idea of using precast concrete as the medium because it had the flexibility to achieve the desired detail.
+Custom formliners and graphic concrete technology, which involves printing a surface retarder onto a special membrane before casting concrete on top of it, were used to replicate selected photos.
+Through the use of shadow and light, the heroes captured on the panels emerge and retreat with an invitation to not only touch the images which seem to fade in and out of focus but also to feel the spirit that something profound happened in that particular place.

 LOCATION